LumenYoung/Notes/content/index.md

 I've experimented with a lot of different setups along the way: first with my WordPress blog (now private), then my [xlog blog](https://xlog.lumeny.io/), and later my [Hexo website](https://writings.lumeny.io/).
 However, each of these fell short of meeting my expectations in one way or another.
 Now I find Quartz, which satisfies nearly all my criteria for an ideal blogging tool - a simple editing process and has the added benefit of helping me gradually develop a well-interconnected knowledge base.

 Aside from blogging, I use [memos](https://memos.lumeny.io/explore) to collect my scattered thoughts and I sometimes make some of them available publically.

+## Attribute

+The favicon for this site is from my favorite game, Outer Wilds.
+Its image of a campfire in the dark universe perfectly captures the spirit of this site.
+The game's story is about the relentless pursuit of knowledge, and since my name, Lumen, means "light," that little campfire is the ideal symbol for a place dedicated to shedding light on new ideas and thoughts.